Ecuador president declares 'curfew' and 'militarization' in Quito | DW | 12.10.2019

 The government has implemented the stringent measures as it fights for control of the capital.
 Five people have died since the violent protests began ten days ago.

-The president of Ecuador, Lenin Moreno, declared a "curfew" and "militarization" in Quito Saturday to help security forces quell ongoing protests sparked by austerity measures.
+The president of Ecuador, Lenin Moreno, declared a curfew and "militarization" in the country's capital Quito on Saturday to help security forces quell ongoing protests sparked by austerity measures.

-The order "will take effect" from 3 p.m.
+The order came into effect from 3 p.m.
 (8 p.m.
-GMT) and "facilitate the work of public forces against intolerable outbreaks of violence," Moreno said on Twitter.
+GMT) and would "facilitate the work of public forces against intolerable outbreaks of violence," Moreno said on Twitter.

 Meanwhile, the Ecuadorian Interior Minister, Maria Paula Romo, asked citizens to "go to their homes."